arduino/arduino-pro-content/content/tutorials/portenta-h7/ec-ard-3wirevalve/content.md

 ### You Will Learn

--   How to connect a motorized valve to the edge control board
+-   How to connect a motorized valve to the edge control board,
--   How to connect an external power
+-   How to power the board with an external power supply,
--   About the `Arduino_EdgeControl.h` library
+-   To use the `Arduino_EdgeControl.h` library and its APIs

 ### Required Hardware and Software